-The PCEP is currently nearing the end of construction and has begun the process of testing and commissioning completed elements of the work.
+The PCEP is nearing the end of construction and has begun the process of inspecting, testing and commissioning completed elements of the work.
 The status of particular elements can be summarized as follows:

 - Scope The scope remains as planned. - Schedule The JPB is implementing a plan proposed by BBII which was intended to reach substantial completion of the contract by the end of the calendar year 2023.
-BBII's slower than anticipated progress in completing the OCS and problems encountered thus far during testing have caused the projected substantial completion date to slip to April 10, 2024.
-This date is nine (9) days later than the contractual substantial completion date of April 1, 2024.
 This plan requires significant targeted (localized) changes to Caltrain's operating schedule on weekends, with support by bus bridges, to provide BBII with longer uninterrupted periods of access to the corridor.
-Likewise, the projected completion date for revised Milestone 1, (Segments 3 and 4 complete) has slipped and is now July 31, 2023, 64 days later than the earlier May 28, 2023 forecast.
+BBII now expects to reach substantial completion on April 1, 2024, although progress in completing the OCS has been slower than anticipated.
+The projected completion date for revised Milestone 1, (Segments 3 and 4 complete) has slipped further and is now September 13, 2023.
 Completion of the OCS work remains on the critical path, followed by low-voltage power drops and testing and commissioning.
-BBII is now current with its monthly schedule updates; the most recent is the June update with a July 1, 2023 data date. - Cost The FFGA budget is \$1.931 billion in year of expenditure (YOE) dollars.
+BBII is current with its monthly schedule updates; the most recent is the July update with an August 1, 2023 data date. - Cost The FFGA budget is \$1.931 billion in year of expenditure (YOE) dollars.
 The JPB completed a "budget scrub" following its global settlement with BBII, which produced a revised PCEP budget of \$2.44 billion.
 The JPB approved this revised budget at its Special Meeting on December 6, 2021.
 This new budget reflects a total increase of \$509 million from the FFGA budget.
 The JPB received \$410 million in additional funding from state and federal sources; this satisfies the funding gap created by the revised budget of \$2.393 billion.
 The JPB's revised budget, for FTA reporting purposes (excluding pre-Project Development costs), is \$2,393,109,098.
-JPB reports that as of June 2023, the forecasted remaining contingency is \$57.4 million out of the \$90 million total established in the scrubbed budget approved by the Board in December 2021. - Significant Project Activities and/or Key Milestones - The first EMU was tested on Caltrain's Santa Clara Drill Track (SCDT) using local power on June 5, 2023. - OCS productivity has improved as the targeted weekend shutdowns continue. - The Reed Street crossing in Segment 4, which is owned by the Union Pacific Railroad (UPRR), was successfully cutover to operate properly in an electrified environment.
-This was the only remaining incomplete signal work in Segment 4 and will permit live wire testing to proceed through that crossing. - O The short-circuit retest of TPSS-2 on May 20-21, 2023 was not fully successful and the contractor and PCEP continue to review the test data to determine the cause of the problems and to correct them.
-Because the circuit breaker tripped as expected, testing on the Santa Clara Drill Track (SCDT) and in Segment 4 will proceed as planned.
-BBII and PCEP are discussing the appropriate time to complete the remaining short circuit testing for TPSS-2. - The JPB now has a total of four (4) trainsets on the property.
-Completed trainsets are being held at Stadler's Salt Lake City plant at JPB's request.
-The next delivery of completed trainsets is expected in the 4th quarter of 2023.
-The first public tour of the new
+JPB reports that as of June 2023, the forecasted remaining contingency is \$50.6 million out of the \$90 million total established in the scrubbed budget approved by the Board in December 2021. - Significant Project Activities and/or Key Milestones - The first four (4) EMU trainsets have completed dynamic testing.
+Burn-in and final acceptance (FA) of these trainsets will begin following the completion of Electrification of Segments 3 and 4 and PTC and Electromagnetic Interference (EMI) testing of the vehicles.
+The trains are operating under power on the Santa Clara Drill Track and on the Segment 4 main tracks. - OCS productivity has improved as the targeted weekend shutdowns continue. - All signal cutovers have been completed, including the Reed Street crossing in Segment which is owned by the Union Pacific Railroad (UPRR). - Traction Power Substation (TPSS) No. 1 in South San Francisco has been energized using both incoming Pacific Gas & Electric (PG&E) lines. - The five (5) remaining short-circuit tests will be conducted following the completion of Milestone 1, electrification of both Segments 3 and 4.
+That is forecast to occur on September 13, 2023. - Four (4) additional EMU trainsets are expected to arrive in the fourth quarter of 2023. - The JPB exercised part of its remaining options to purchase four (4) additional EMU trainsets; these vehicles will not be funded by the PCEP.
+The JPB also purchased a single hybrid Battery Electric Multiple Unit (BEMU) to provide wireless electrified service from San Jose to Gilroy.